dynod/grpc-helper-api/doc/config.md

 Reset configuration items to their default values, according to the provided **`Filter`**

 The updated configuration is persisted and will be reloaded when the server restarts.

+**Note:** if proxy services are registered, config is reset on all proxied servers knowing the impacted item(s)

 #### *Return*